 Suggested Activity

 When it comes to language support, it’s common for big museums to have English information available.
-After English, Korean and Chinese language support are next most common.
+After English, Korean and Chinese language support are the next most common.
 Some museums have foreign language audio guides or audio guide apps — but you often need to bring your own headphones.

 Finally, etiquette.
 Many museums provide lockers for storing backpacks and bulky items — use them.
 Sure, it might cost a few hundred yen, but it saves you bumping and jostling other guests.
 The lockers, like other luggage storage in Tokyo, are very secure.
 Also, make sure to follow each museum’s rules.
 There is always ample signage showing if you can/can’t take photos and touch displays, and even signs showing the route.